The only direct train to Florence / Firenze from Vienna / Wien is the overnight Nightjet service

 When booking more than 5 months ahead, if you only see 1st class tickets available for sale on OBB check back a few days later to see if the 'Sparscheine' 2nd class tickets have been added to the booking service.

-Though it will be typically cheaper to make separate bookings for the journeys from Vienna and from Venice.
+Though it will be typically cheaper to make separate bookings for the journeys from Vienna and on from Venice.

-However, if you do so and the train from Vienna arrives too late to make the booked connection, you may then have to re-book for the train on to Firenze
+However, if you do so and the train from Vienna arrives too late to make the booked connection, you may then have to re-book for the train on to Firenze.

 Make a single booking and if need be tickets can be transferred to a later departure on to Firenze from Venezia Mestre.